Wildlife corridors — from divide and conquer to connect and restore

 Although currently low in wildlife numbers, Coutada 4 has a rich variety of valuable tree species that are the target of illegal loggers.
 In Mozambique, the 5/2017 law applies both inside and outside conservation areas, which gives ANAC supervision and control over Coutada 4, which is, by definition a protected area.

 Peace Parks Foundation has been assisting with the development of Zinave National Park since 2015 when it signed a co-management agreement with the Mozambican Ministry of Land, Environmental and Rural Development.
-The Dyck Advisory Group, who provided valuable advice during the operation, was later also brought on board to assist with the training and mentoring of rangers working in Zinave.
+The Environment Management and Conservation Trust (EMCT), who provided valuable advice during the operation, was later also brought on board to assist with the training and mentoring of rangers working in Zinave.

 Securing the park’s natural resources is one of the key components in its development and a primary focus for Zinave’s management team.